laurabrenskelle/mbon-docs/_docs/index.md

 The data have been generated within the MBON regions of the Arctic, Central California, Southern California, the Gulf of Maine, the Pacific Northwest, and South Florida.
 Data have been collected by associated scientists or provided by multiple other independent programs, such as the IOOS Regional Associations, Long-Term Ecological Research (LTER) programs, universities, and other fisheries or marine wildlife institutions.

 This website describes the recommendations for formatting and sharing data and metadata for the MBON community.
+The materials presented here were developed through the MBON Data Management and Cyberinfrastructure Working Group (MBON DMAC WG).
+The working group charter can be found [here]({{ site.url }}/mbon-docs/working-group-charter.html).
+If you would like to contribute to this documentation, see [CONTRIBUTING.md](https://github.com/ioos/mbon-docs/blob/gh-pages/CONTRIBUTING.md).

 ## Categories of MBON observations
 - Taxonomic data